-Many countries adopt the right policies and regulations, but fail to implement and enforce them in a strategic and planned manner.
-Others are still far from achieving a policy and regulatory framework that is both forward-looking and coherent with the pace of development in the sector.
-This is often due to insufficient oversight or regulatory development.
-For example, while many countries have developed broadband or ICT policy and strategies, the implementation of such policies and plans has been slow at best.
-Our research extempts to assess not only the existence of such policies and plans, but also, and most importantly, the implementation and impact of such programmes.
+any countries adopt the right policies ad regulations, but fail to implement and afforce them in a strategic and planned anner.
+Others are still far from achieving a olicy and regulatory framework that is both rward-looking and coherent with the pace of evelopment in the sector.
+This is often due to sufficient oversight or regulatory development. or example, while many countries have eveloped broadband or ICT policy and rategies, the implementation of such policies ad plans has been slow at best.
+Our research tempts to assess not only the existence of the policies and plans, but also, and most aportantly, the implementation and impact such programmes.